kinderhead/Amethyst/Amethyst/README.md

 }
 ```

-Here is the inheritance chain for types:
+Here are the inheritance chains for most types:

 * `minecraft:nbt`
   * `minecraft:bool`